AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

         ![](assets/service-reports.png)

-    * The **[!UICONTROL Overall evolution of subscriptions]** graph shows the breakdown by period, including subscriptions, unsubcriptions, the evolution in numbers and the loyalty percentage.
+    * The **[!UICONTROL Overall evolution of subscriptions]** graph shows the breakdown by period, including subscriptions, unsubcriptions, the evolution in numbers and the loyalty percentage.<!--what is Registered?-->

     * Use the **[!UICONTROL Reload]** button to retrieve the last values from the execution and schedule of the tracking workflow.